Hiroaki0422/California-Covid-Data-Warehouse-/README.md

 - Wrote tests for data validation/ data quality check

 #### Data Sources
 Most data come from California Department of Public Health.
-Other data source are data.ca.gov, United States Census Bureau, LA Times Data Desk, and New York Times github
+Other data sources are data.ca.gov, United States Census Bureau, LA Times Data Desk, and New York Times github

 # Dag 1: California Coronavirus Data Warehouse
 ### Data Warehouse
-The purpose of this data warehouse is to construct a central data repository for california coronavirus data to healthcare workers to conduct analysis on California coronavirus situation so that they can draw data insights and make better judgements about their resource allocation.
-Following is some of the analytic usage examples
+The purpose of this data warehouse is to construct a central data repository about california coronavirus data for healthcare workers to conduct analysis about California coronavirus situation.
+So that they can draw data insights and make conclusions about their resource allocation.
+Following is some of examples of what analytics you can do from this data warehouse
 -  Find or predict trend or surge in cases in each county
+-  Find number of healthcare facilities, their locations and availablity in each county
 -  Find number of high risk individuals in each county
 -  Identify outbreaks in some institutions
 - Identity counties or institution who are in critical need of supplies